Identifies a declared element as deprecated.

 - Optional string literal shown as part of the compiler warning.

-If you made a library that other programmers can use, then you could make the decision that a declared element, for example, a method, will not be necessary.
+If you made a library that other programmers can use, you could make the decision that a declared element (a method, for example) will not be necessary.
 You can remove it, but that can cause errors for your users.
 An alternative is to deprecate that element, then remove it in a subsequent version.

 With most other programming languages it is not easy to deprecate features of a library.
 A user must know to look in comments in the code, the change log, or in documentation.
 ViviFire lets you identify deprecated elements in your code.